fourjuaneight/fourjuaneight/content/offline.md

-{
-  "title": "Offline",
-  "menu": "main",
-  "weight": 100,
-  "showthedate": false
-}
++++
+title = "Offline"
++++

 It looks like you're offline right now.

 No worries; much of my site is available regardless of network connection.
-Head back [home](https://www.fourjuaneight.com) or go through previous [articles](https://www.fourjuaneight.com/articles) you've visited.
+Along with any other pages you've previously viewed.